weareunderdesign/weareunder.design/underground.md

 this handbook is your ticket to understanding our world. it's a living document that captures our philosophy, methods, and vision. as you explore these pages, you'll discover not just what we do, but why and how we do it.

-whether you're a team member, collaborator, or curious mind, we invite you to dive deep into the underground - the foundation upon which we build our creative revolution.
+whether you're a team member, collaborator, or curious mind, we invite you to dive deep into the underground - the foundation upon which we build our creative infrastructure.

-let's create something extraordinary together.

 ### start

-under is a creative movement. founded in 2017 by the dynamic duo eden vidal and inbal lapidot vidal, we're all about empowering creatives.
+under is a creative movement. founded in 2017 by the duo eden vidal and inbal lapidot vidal, we're all about empowering creatives.
 eden started his journey as a designer engineer, connecting the worlds of creativity and technology.
 inbal began as a brand designer, creating remarkable brand identities and studying the edges of design and art.
-over the years, they moved between design studios, startups, and companies, launching ventures and gathering experience along the way.
-in 2017, they founded under. their vision crystallized - to empower the creativity of humans, especially designers. they call it meta-creativity, helping humans create amazing things.
+over the years, they moved between design studios, startups, and companies. in 2017, they founded under. their vision crystallized - to empower the creativity of humans, especially designers. they call it meta-creativity, helping humans create amazing things.
-we're known for our "brandsprint" - a mind-blowing process that helps companies stand out in a world drowning in mediocre brands. it's about clarity → precision → impact. it's amazing to see how a simple idea can change the way a group of people work.
+they're known for their "brandsprint" - a mind-blowing process that helps companies stand out in a world drowning in mediocre brands. it's about clarity → precision → impact. it's amazing to see how a simple idea can change the way a group of people work.

 ### being